clarson15/discord-bot/README.md

 # discord-bot
-Chat-GPT + Discord.js for chatbot with basic memory commands
+Chat-GPT + Discord.js for chatbot with basic memory support